Here’s a review from Alan Murray of Penicuik folk club.

-Mairi was our “fairy on the Christmas tree” for 2013 and was a unique and very special one.
+Mairi was a unique and very special guest.
 I’d never heard Mairi on her own, so it was a bit of a revelation.
 Swapping between viola, keyboard, voice and combinations of all three, she gave us an intimate, varied and truly engaging evening, with audience participation that was far more than just “singing along” – although we did some of that!.
 Mairi was experimenting with wordless “soundings” … her own form of mouth music …. and she had us all making funny noises and making up even funnier noises.
 It was fascinating to hear a folk audience respond and make up stuff when they didn’t know that they could do that.
 Mairi’s long involvement with collective folk singing paid dividends here.

 She also test-flew some new songs with us.
 I’m sure I’ve heard “The Piper and the Maker” … a homage to pipe maker Hamish Moore.
 Just a lovely idea – to make a song around a maker of instruments and the life that the pipes acquire when someone actually plays them.
 Peggy Seeger’s haunting “Love Call me home” - a paean to life, the passage of time and friendship – was also a highlight for me.